 The Sapphire received high scores in our water resistance metric, due to their leather upper and seamless tongue.
 There are very few ways for water to get into these boots once they are laced up.
 Though the ankle height doesn't come up as high as the Lowa Renegade or the La Sportiva Nucleo, the Sapphire still kept water out, ensuring our feet stayed dry on the trail.
 The only downside is their lack of breathability, due to their all-leather uppers.
 For the best breathability and water-resistant, we love the Salomon X Ultra Mid 3 and La Sportiva Nucleo, which are our top-ranked in this metric.

 One of the best parts about Oboz as a company is the quality of their products.
 This small company takes great care to produce footwear that lasts, and the Sapphire is no exception.
 The soles are solid, and the leather uppers seem to resist wear and tear with ease.
 The only downside is the lacing system; the laces are thin, and the eyelets have been known to come off, according to a few online reviews. (this never happened during our testing period, though).
-Compared to other lightweight boots, like the Teva Arrowood or the Vasque Monolith, the Sapphire soared above the rest when it came to durability.
-These boots are more on par with the Ahnu Sugarpine or the Salomon X Ultra Mid 3.
+Compared to other lightweight boots, like the Vasque Monolith, the Sapphire soared above the rest when it came to durability.

 These boots are best designed for long hikes in rugged terrain.
 The soles of the Sapphire are sticky and have an aggressive tread, while their leather uppers are durable and water resistant.
 It's also a plus that these boots are stylish and sleek and can be worn around town.
 Our testing revealed that they are ideal for women with narrow feet.

 Sold for $160, the Sapphire is a mid-range option regarding price.
-While boots like the Lowa Renegade and the Hoka One One Tor Ultra are almost $50 more expensive, our Best Buy award winner costs $30 less.
-The Sapphire's are made well and made to last, so at $160, they seem like a good investment in the long term.
+The Editors' Choice Salomon X Ultra 3 cost only $5 more and provide superior performance, and our Best Buy award winner costs $15 less.
+The Sapphire's are made well and made to last, so at $160, they seem like a good investment in the long term, but not the absolute best you can get for the money.

 The Oboz Sapphire is a great all-around boot.
 In nearly all our metric ratings, the Sapphire scored highly.
 From durability to traction to water resistance, this boot shines.
 The only downsides we found were its lack of breathability and narrow fit that can be a bit uncomfortable for those with wider feet.
 Slightly less burly than the Oboz Bridger Mid, the Sapphire is a good option for a lighter-weight Oboz model.